-The Campus Security Office remains in communication with HPD and will occasionally work with other law enforcement agencies including the State of Hawai'i's Department of Public Safety (DPS) and the Federal Bureau of Investigation (FBI).
-Campus Security maintains an open and reciprocal relationship with these agencies utilizing their resources and expertise to gather crime-related information, reports, and statistics.
-The HPD is the primary investigating agency for all criminal activity that occurs on all University of Hawai'i campuses, including Kapi'olani Community College.
+The Campus Safety and Emergency Management Office remains in communication with the Honolulu Police Department and will occasionally work with other law enforcement agencies including the State of Hawai'i's Department of Public Safety (DPS) and the Federal Bureau of Investigation (FBI).
+Campus Safety maintains an open and reciprocal relationship with these agencies utilizing their resources and expertise to gather crimerelated information, reports, and statistics.
+The Honolulu Police Department is the primary investigating agency for all criminal activity that occurs on all University of Hawai'i campuses, including Kapi'olani Community College.

-Kapi'olani Community College and the Honolulu Police Department, City and County of Honolulu, have a Memorandum of Understanding Relating to Communications and Procedures Regarding Reports of Sexual Assaults on Campus.
+Kapi'olani Community College and the Honolulu Police Department, City and County of Honolulu, have a Memorandum of Understanding Relating to Communications and

+Procedures Regarding Reports of Sexual Assaults on Campus.
 This Memorandum of Understanding sets forth the responsibilities of each party for a cooperative effort regarding communications and procedures for addressing sexual assault, occurring on Kapi'olani Community College's campus.
 Though no other formal agreements exist between the agencies, Kapi'olani Community College, as a state-level agency, is recognized in local-, state- and federal-level emergency management plans.
 The law enforcement agencies are also identified in those plans as members of the State Law Enforcement Coalition (SLEC).
 Certain federal and state-sponsored training for SLEC personnel are often opened to include Kapi'olani Community College personnel.

-ENFORCEMENT AND CAMPUS SECURITY'S RELATIONSHIP TO THE STUDENT CONDUCT CODE
+ENFORCEMENT AND CAMPUS SAFETY RELATIONSHIP TO THE STUDENT CONDUCT CODE